Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Predicate Transformers a la Back and von Wright

 We write $\mathcal{T}(L)$ for the set of transformers over the complete lattice $L$, and $\mathcal{T}_\le(L)$, $\mathcal{T}_{\sqcup}(L)$, $\mathcal{T}_{\sqcap}(L)$ for the subsets of order-, sup- and inf-preserving transformers.
 Obviously, $\mathcal{T}_{\sqcap}(L)=\mathcal{T}_{\sqcup}(L^\mathit{op})$.
-The following fact is well known~\cite{BackW98,GierzHKLMS80}. \begin{proposition} Let $X$ be a set and $L$ a complete lattice.
+The following fact is well known~\cite{BackW98,GierzHKLMS80}. \begin{proposition} Let $X$ be a set, let $L$ be a complete lattice.
 Then $L^X$ forms a complete lattice with order and sups extended pointwise. \end{proposition} Infs, least and greatest elements can then be defined from sups on $L^X$ as usual.
 Function spaces $L^L$, in particular, form monoids with respect to function composition $\circ$ and $\id_L$.
 In addition, $\circ$ preserves sups and infs in its first argument, but not necessarily in its second one.
 Algebraically, this is captured as follows.

 A \emph{near-quantale} $(Q,\le,\cdot)$ is a complete lattice $(Q,\le)$ with an associative composition $\cdot$ that preserves sups in its first argument.
 It is \emph{unital} if composition has a unit $1$.
-A \emph{prequantale} is a near-quantale in which composition is order preserving in its second argument.
+A \emph{prequantale} is a near-quantale in which composition is order-preserving in its second argument.
 A \emph{quantale} is a near quantale in which composition preserves sups in its second argument.
+See~\cite{Rosenthal90} for more information about quantales.

 \begin{proposition} Let $L$ be a complete lattice.
 Then \begin{enumerate} \item $\mathcal{T}(L)$ and $\mathcal{T}(L^\mathit{op})$ form unital near-quantales; \item $\mathcal{T}_\le(L)$ ($\mathcal{T}_\le(L^\mathit{op}))$ forms a unital sub-prequantale of $\mathcal{T}(L)$ ($\mathcal{T}(L^\mathit{op})$); \item $\mathcal{T}_\sqcup(L)$ ($\mathcal{T}_\sqcap(L)$) forms a unital sub-quantale of $\mathcal{T}_\le(L)$ ($\mathcal{T}_\le(L^\mathit{op})$). \end{enumerate} \end{proposition}